2013 FIA WTCC Race of Russia: Race Two

 Before the race, Ng was dropped to the back of the grid when Engstler Motorsport broke parc ferme regulations to repair his car.
-This promoted Nykjær to the front row alongside Bennani.
+This promoted Nykjær to the front row, alongside Bennani.
 Bennani had a fast start from pole position and quickly distanced himself from the rest of the field.
 Oriola passed Tarquini on the opening lap, the Honda then went to retake the position but tapped Oriola and spun him.
-On the second lap Nykjær began to close in on Bennani, setting the fastest lap of the race.
-On lap three Tarquini and Coronel were disputing third place, the two made contact while allowed Thompson to make it a three-way battle.
+On the second lap, Nykjær began to close in on Bennani, setting the fastest lap of the race.
+On lap three, Tarquini and Coronel were disputing third place – the two made contact while they allowed Thompson to make it a three-way battle.
 Going up the pit straight at the start of lap four, Huff made it a four-way battle and the quartet ran side by side until Coronel spun around the front of Tarquini's car and collided with Thompson at the first corner.
 Nykjær had caught up with Benanni at the end of lap four and looked likely to take the lead, Bennani stayed up the inside of the Chevrolet at the final corner, Nykjær ran out wide and Bennani retained the lead.
 Nykjær took the lead on lap seven.
-At the end of lap nine Huff attempted a pass on Bennani at the final corner, the move did not stick and it allowed Bennani and Muller who had been close behind to get in front of the SEAT.
-At the end of lap eleven Huff made another attempt to pass Bennani and pulled it off when Bennani spun on the exit of the corner, dropping the Proteam Racing driver to fourteenth.
+At the end of lap nine, Huff attempted a pass on Bennani at the final corner, the move did not stick and it allowed Bennani and Muller who had been close behind to get in front of the SEAT.
+At the end of lap eleven, Huff made another attempt to pass Bennani and pulled it off when Bennani spun on the exit of the corner, dropping the Proteam Racing driver to fourteenth.
 Nykjær held on to win ahead of Muller and Huff.